launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports event sampling; the SDK can limit the number of certain events based on payloads received from upstream services.

-#### Capability `"config-override-kind"`

-This means that the SDK supports the additional top level data kind `configurationOverrides` which includes controls for index event sampling.

-#### Capability `"metric-kind"`

-This means that the SDK supports the additional top level data kind `metrics` which includes controls for sampling custom events.

 #### Capability `"migrations"`

 This means that the SDK supports technology migrations, a feature which allows customers to migrate between data sources using well-defined migration stages.